How to Hire Python Developers for Fintech in 2026

 Should I hire Python developers full-time or outsource?

 Choose full-time in-house hiring when Python is central to your product long-term, you have consistent 12+ month development needs, and you can budget $120k-200k+ annually per developer including benefits.
 Choose outsourcing when you need to scale quickly (agencies can onboard in 1-3 weeks), have project-based or fluctuating workload, want 40-60% cost savings without sacrificing seniority, or lack internal technical management.
 Many product teams use a hybrid: a small senior in-house Python core with an outsourced team for additional capacity.
+If the outsourced half of that hybrid needs to behave like staff rather than a rotating bench, that is the model StepTo runs: salaried engineers in Belgrade with 2.5+ years of average tenure, working CET, which gives Western European clients a full business-hours overlap and US East Coast clients 3-4 hours of daily overlap.

 What is the typical timeline for hiring Python developers?